Warren Buffett: Early business career

 In 1954, Buffett accepted a job at Benjamin Graham's partnership.
 His starting salary was $12,000 a year.
 There he worked closely with Walter Schloss.
 Graham was adamant that stock picks should provide a wide margin of safety after weighing the trade-off between their price and their intrinsic value.
 In 1956, Benjamin Graham retired and closed his partnership.
 At this time Buffett, who had amassed personal savings over $174,000, decided to return to Omaha, where he would quickly start a series of investment partnerships.

 In 1957, Buffett operated three investment partnerships.
 By 1959, the total had grown to six partnerships.
 That summer, Buffett was introduced to his future partner Charlie Munger during a business luncheon at The Omaha Club.
 In 1961, Buffett revealed that 35% of the partnership's assets were invested in the Sanborn Map Company.
 He explained that Sanborn stock sold for only $45 per share in 1958, but the company's investment portfolio was worth $65 per share.
 This meant that Sanborn's map business was being valued at "minus $20".
 Buffett eventually purchased 23% of the company's outstanding shares as an activist investor, obtaining a seat for himself on the board of directors, and allied with other dissatisfied shareholders to control 44% of the shares.
 To avoid a proxy fight, the board offered to repurchase shares at fair value, paying with a portion of its investment portfolio.
 77% of the outstanding shares were turned in.
-Buffett had reaped a 50 percent return on investment in just two years.
+Buffett reaped a 50 percent return on investment in just two years.